ev3nst/tw-mod-organizer/README.md

 Build the Tauri app

 > You need Steam API SDK files. steamworks-rs dynamically loads without any manual setup while in development mode but for bundling you would want to put those files in ./src-tauri.
+There is also schema files thats used to decode .pack file's database data which can be found in [rpfm-schemas](https://github.com/Frodo45127/rpfm-schemas).

 ```sh
 bun tauri build